PLEASE NOTE:

 But using the laws of celestial mechanics, it is also possible to

 astronomers find hard to take seriously.
-But there’s no need to wait to
+But theres no need

 begin for the disintegrating comet.
 Professional astronomers have